 - Delivery System Reforms

-Julie Schilz is a senior director in Mathematica’s Health Unit.
+Julie Schilz is a senior researcher in Mathematica’s Health Unit.
 She leads Mathematica’s business development in the private health care sector.

 Before joining Mathematica in 2018, Schilz held senior positions in leadership, operations, and strategic development that demanded innovation and collaboration with a range of health care organizations and industry stakeholders.
 She led efforts at Anthem to develop and implement its care delivery transformation program.
 She also served in a leadership role for a primary care management services organization, managed Colorado’s Multi-Payer Patient Centered Medical Home initiative, and implemented the Beacon Primary Care Transformation program funded by Colorado’s Office of the National Coordinator for Health Information Technology.